javism/seminariofate2023/seminario-fate_en.md

 ---
 <!-- _backgroundColor: "#123" -->
 <!-- _color: "#fff" -->
-##### <!--fit--> Resumen y Conclusiones
+##### <!--fit--> Summary and Conclusions

 ---
-# Recap: Fuentes de sesgo
+# Recap: bias sources

 ![h:18em center](pics/how_unfairness_happen.jpg)

-> Fuente Luke Vilain.
+> Source Luke Vilain.

 ---
-# Resumen
+# Summary

-* El paso de prototipos de investigación a aplicaciones reales de la inteligencia artificial ha motivado la aparición de muchas áreas
+* The move from research prototypes to real applications of artificial intelligence has led to the emergence of many research lines
-* No solo FATE: IA robusta, privacidad en IA (aprendizaje federado, cifrado homeomórfico...), interacción persona-máquina (HCI)...
+* Not only FATE: Robust AI, privacy in AI (federated learning, homeomorphic encryption...), human-machine interaction (HCI)...
-* Áreas implicadas según contexto: ética, derecho, política **¡¡Sistemas sociotécnicos!!**
+* Areas involved according to context: ethics, law, politics ->  **Socio-technical systems!**
-* Regulaciones (IA Act, GDPR, Ley Rider, AESIA...) y estándares (IEEE,ISO)
+* Regulation (IA Act, GDPR, Rider Act, AESIA...) and standards (IEEE, ISO)
-* Oportunidades de aprendizaje y comprender mejor los problemas y los conceptos de estadística.
+* Learning opportunities and better understanding of statistical problems and concepts.

 <!--
 ---